AnneDu/gbif_dashboard/README.md

 # gbif_dashboard
-A dashboard to viualise macroalgae biogeography
+A dashboard to visualise macroalgae biogeography